 Ecology & Evolution of parasites

 In the ParAnthropE project (NFR, FRIMEDBIO, 2019-2023) we investigate how selection on parasites varies with environmental change, how parasites respond to selection, and what trade-offs are underlying evolutionary changes.
 We use the salmon louse as a model for anthropogenic parasite evolution.
 Please get in touch if interested.

 Students having worked with me on parasite ecology & evolution: Mathias Stølen Ugelvik (former PhD student), Camilla Håkonsrud Jensen (former MSc student & current PhD student), Steinar Trengereid (current MSc student).

 Behavioural ecology of host-parasite interactions

-In southern France and Corsica (CEFE, Montpellier) female blue tits Cyanistes caeruleusgarnish their nests with aromatic plants.
+In southern France and Corsica (CEFE, Montpellier) female blue tits Cyanistes caeruleus garnish their nests with aromatic plants.
 In a series of field experiments over 4 years, I have shown that by doing so they reduce bacterial loads on their offspring, who then grow and develop better.
 This behaviour thus appears as a special kind of maternal care taking the form of preventive medication.
 It was featured in a documentary movie by Jacques Mitsch: "Les animaux médecins" (2014) and on BBC Earth News.

 Effects of predation risk on behaviour and extra-pair mating

 Recent theory suggests that extra-pair mating might create incentives for males to invest more into behaviours that are beneficial for their neighbourhood, because their potential reproductive success is spread out among several nearby nests (click here for a Nature News & Views on the topic).
 Using longitudinal data combined with field experiments in the blue tit Cyanistes caeruleus, I have been investigating the links between predation risk, extra-pair mating and parental behaviour.

 Students having worked with me on extra-pair mating and predation risk: Marie Stine Danielsen (former MSc student), Simon Miljeteig (former MSc student)